EricChen1248/EricChen1248/README.md

 📫 How to reach me: mail@ericjyc.com

 ## I am a recent graduate student from Boston University with a MS in CS.
+I am a Software Engineer at InterSystems Corporations, building tools for Healthcare and Finance industries to move into the digital age.

 I enjoy writing tools for myself, using mostly C# and Python, as well as setting up a home server to store family photos and documents.

 ## Experience